danasugu/danasugu/README.md

 # 💫About Me :
 - 😃  I am currently working as a Flutter developer.
 Flutter is awesome!
-- 🔴 I am learning about AI and data science, Machine learning, TensorFlow library
+- 🔴 I am also learning AI and data science, Machine learning, TensorFlow library
 - 🐬 I am daily learning more about Web3 & BlockChain
 - 🌱 I'm a passionate Udemy & Pluralsight learner
 - 📚 I love reading